top of page

 Southern New Hampshire University, Manchester, NH

-(Completed only 18 credits; concentrated on British Lit) MA in English Language and Literature
+18 graduate credits concentrated on British Lit in English Language/Literature

 University of Virginia-Wise, Wise, VA